zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

 ### **Step 2**: Record information from the welcome email

-- After your account is fully provisioned, you will receive an email from Oracle that will allow you to connect to your cloud account.
+- After your account is fully provisioned, you will receive an **email from Oracle** that will allow you to connect to your cloud account.
 Follow the instructions in that email.
 However, for later use during the workshop labs, **record the following fields**, some of which you'll find in the email.
 The other **fields not found in the email** will be located shortly.
-This information ***used multiple times*** during the workshops Labs, so we recommend that you copy the following list to a text document, and then populate the fields as they are collected.
+This information will be ***used multiple times*** during the workshops Labs, so we recommend that you **copy the following list to a text document**, and then populate the fields as they are collected.

     ```
     Username:
-    Temporary Password (for Both Account):
+    Temporary Password (for Both Accounts):

     Cloud Account Name:
     Cloud Account Password: